 Systems-Theoretic Process Analysis (STPA)

 Systems-Theoretic Process Analysis (STPA, Leveson, 2004, 2011) is used to make predictions about the future safety of systems; based on control theory and the use of consistent guide sentences.
 STAMP-STPA views systems as interrelated components linked by loops, which control the flow of information within the system and, therefore, maintain a state of dynamic equilibrium (Leveson, 2011).
 A key concept in STAMP-STPA is that of constraints: accidents occur not due to the occurrence of an event; rather accidents are the result of a lack of appropriate constraints applied at points within the control structure (i.e. feed-forward and feedback loops).
 Representing interactions within a system as a hierarchy of control loops allows these constraints to be identified.
-STPA maps these control loops and identifies potential unsafe control actions (UCAs) through the use of a standardised off-nominal taxonomy.
+STPA maps these control loops and identifies potential Unsafe Control Actions (UCAs) through the use of a standardised off-nominal taxonomy.
 The off-nominal taxonomy is driven by the use of four guide sentences:

 1) Action required but not provided;